Azure/carnegie-mop/README.md

 A **DATASET** in MOP is a binary classification dataset, including a collection of data samples and a collection of labels.

+A **DSAT case** in MOP is a specific text/image that users think are misclassified by a model.

 ## Upload a Model

 ### Prerequisites